bwabed/Gibbinator/README.md

 # Gibbinator
-IDPA-Projekt - Gibbinator by Dimitri, Petar und David
+IDPA-Projekt - Gibbinator by Dimitri and David